Back To Search Results

 Vena cava filters

-These block the path of travel of emboli and prevent them from entering the pulmonary circulation.
+Vena cava filters block the path of travel of emboli and prevent them from entering the pulmonary circulation.
 Filters are indicated in patients with venous thromboembolism who have an absolute contraindication to anticoagulants and in patients with recurrent VTE despite anticoagulation.
 Retrievable filters are preferred, such that after the contraindication has resolved, the filter can be removed, and patients should be anticoagulated.
-This is because the Prevention of Recurrent Pulmonary Embolism by Vena Cava Interruption (PREPIC) study showed that the insertion of a permanent vena cava filter was associated with a significant reduction in the risk of recurrent PE and a substantial increase in the risk of DVT, without a remarkable difference in the risk of recurrent VTE or death.[67](A1)
+This is because the Prevention of Recurrent Pulmonary Embolism by Vena Cava Interruption (PREPIC) study showed that the insertion of a permanent vena cava filter was associated with a significant reduction in the risk of recurrent PE and a substantial increase in the risk of DVT, without a remarkable difference in the risk of recurrent VTE or death.[78](A1)

-Chronic Treatment and Prevention of Recurrence
+Long-Term Treatment and Prevention of Recurrence

-The aim of anticoagulation after the acute management of PE is to complete the treatment of the acute episode and prevent the recurrence of VTE over the long term.
-Clinical trials have assessed various durations of anticoagulant therapy with vitamin K antagonists (VKAs) for VTE.[68][69][70]
-The findings of these studies have concluded the following points.
 First, all patients with PE should receive 3 months or more of anticoagulant treatment.
-Second, after the anticoagulant treatment is stopped, the risk of recurrence is expected to be similar if anticoagulants are stopped after 3 to 6 months compared with longer treatment periods (eg, 12 to 24 months).
+Second, after the anticoagulant treatment is stopped, the risk of recurrence is expected to be similar if anticoagulants are stopped after 3 to 6 months compared with more prolonged treatment periods (eg, 12 to 24 months).
 Third, extended oral anticoagulant treatment reduces the risk of recurrent VTE by ≤90%, but the risk of bleeding partially offsets this benefit.
-Oral anticoagulants are highly efficient in preventing recurrent VTE at the time of treatment, but after the discontinuation of treatment, they do not eliminate the risk of subsequent recurrence.[68][68](A1)
+Oral anticoagulants are highly efficient in preventing recurrent VTE at the time of treatment, but after the discontinuation of treatment, they do not eliminate the risk of subsequent recurrence.[79](A1)

 Differential Diagnosis